In this post I'll show you how to resize automatically azure virtual machines.

 $cred = Get-AutomationPSCredential -Name <AUTOMATION_NAME>

-Add-AzureAccount -Credential $credSelect-AzureSubscription -SubscriptionName <NAME_SUBSCRIPTION>
+Add-AzureAccount -Credential $credSelect-AzureSubscription -SubscriptionName <NAME_SUBSCRIPTION>Function UP-SIZE{

 [CmdletBinding()]